Rapid Freeze Prototyping of Investment Cast Thin-Wall Metal Matrix Compostites I - Pattern Build and Molding Parameters

-V. Richards et al., "Rapid Freeze Prototyping of Investment Cast Thin-wall Metal Matrix Compostites I - Pattern Build and Molding Parameters," Proceedings of TMS 2008 Annual Meeting, The Minerals, Metals & Materials Society (TMS), Mar 2008.
+V. Richards et al., "Rapid Freeze Prototyping of Investment Cast Thin-Wall Metal Matrix Compostites I - Pattern Build and Molding Parameters," Proceedings of TMS 2008 Annual Meeting (2008, New Orleans, LA), The Minerals, Metals & Materials Society (TMS), Mar 2008.

 Materials Science and Engineering